ibm-garage/node-garage-utils/README.md

 #### errors.toResponseError(error, [options])

 Takes an arbitrary error (or value) and returns a response error.
 This ensures that any error thrown by a service implementation can be used to send an HTTP response.
-If the error is already a response error (i.e. if it has a status), it is returned unchanged.
+If the error is already a `ResponseError`, it is returned unchanged.
 Otherwise, it is wrapped in an internal server error (status 500), obscurring the underlying cause to prevent accidentally revealing information that could be used to attack the service.

 Non-response errors can optionally be logged.
 Options: